CaioMonsorez/CaioMonsorez/README.md

 ## Hi there, I'm Caio Monsorez  👋

-## It resume to be incomplete, but here go a little of me :grin:

-#### With 7 years old i started my career at "Operator IBMx486".
-YEES!
-My First interation with a computer since OSWin96. :baby:
 Well, I'm gratuate Technic Industrial IT since 2007.
 During my gratuate (about 3 years) learning Delphi, Pascal, Visual Basic DreamWeaver and everything about hardware and yours archtectures (fisicals and logics).
 I Work with Techic Support IT, Project Manager, Quality Services with best practices ITIL, Data Analysis, Business Analisys and today I discover about my love in all types of languages and I wanna to dedicate my time with coding and all about languages stuff.
 Everyday I'm interest to learn themes about Big Data, Science IA, Physic Nuclear, Phylosophy, Statistics, Graphs, and Games.